panacotar/blog/_posts/2024-06-29-linux_vps_hardening_a_checklist.md

 Notice the prompt changing from `#` (root) to `$` (regular user).

 ### 3. Use key-based SSH authentication
 The VPS most likely includes an SSH account.
-This will probably have a password, but using a key-based authentication is considered more secure.
+This will probably have a password, but key-based authentication is more secure.
 Again, the cloud provider might already include this type of authentication for your SSH account.
 Either way, you need to be able to connect as your regular user.
 So we'll generate the SSH keys (`ssh-keygen`) and transfer the **public key** (ending in *.pub*) to the VPS.
 After generating the public key (ex: *vps_id_rsa.pub*), you can transfer it to the server in two ways:
 - login with password is active - use `ssh-copy-id`